igorshevach/nginx-vod-module/README.md

 * **context**: `http`, `server`, `location`

 Sets the number of segments that should be returned in a live manifest.
+If the value is positive, nginx vod returns at most vod_live_segment_count segments, the last of which contains the current server time.
+If the value is set to zero, the live manifest will contain all the segments that are fully contained in the mapping json time frame.
+If the value is negative, nginx vod will return the last -vod_live_segment_count segments contained in the mapping json.

 #### vod_bootstrap_segment_durations
 * **syntax**: `vod_bootstrap_segment_durations duration`